T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

   curl http://contractor/config/config/f/testvm02

-one way for a target to detect if it is stil good and in cases when the ip address might change, is to request it's config by the uuid.
+one way for a target to detect if it is slit good and in cases when the ip address might change, is to request it's config by the uuid.

 Removing the VMs